slashP/Vali/readme.md

   ]
 }
 ```
-Multiple filters can be added, which must all be true for a location to be selected.
+Multiple filters can be added, which must all be met for a location to be selected.
 For example to generate locations that are in your home county but not your home city:
 ```json
 {
   "polygonFilters": [